kevinbrnett/kevinbrnett/README.md

 - 👋 Hi, I’m @kevinbrnett
 - 👀 I’m interested in teaching myself new skills
-- 🌱 I’m currently learning full stack development
+- 🌱 I’m currently going through the Coding Dojo Data Science and Visualization bootcamp
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me kevin.brnett@gmail.com

 <!---